bopzen/SoftUni_Python_Web_Project_Defense_BarberBook/README.md

 - Most of the views are Class Based Views and some of the views are Function Based Views

 ### Templates:
-- Django Template Language is used with some additional helpf of Bootstrap, Javascript, jQuery and LeafLetMap library for the dynamic parts
+- Django Template Language is used with some additional help of Bootstrap, Javascript, jQuery and LeafLetMap library for the dynamic parts

+### API:
+- Very simple public API showing all reservations made on the website

 ### **The project is developed using the following technologies:**
 - **For Back-end:** Python, Django Framework
 - **For Front-end:** Custom HTML, CSS and additional components built with Bootstrap, Javascript, jQuery, LeafLet Maps Library
 - **For Database:** PostgreSQL
+- **For API:** Django REST Framework

 ### **Screenshots of the web application:**
 - Home Page